Shantang3/ACE-CPT-Notes/Personal Notes/0Chr8: Cardio Training.md

 * Targeted HR (THR) = HRR * %intensity + RHR, where HRR=MHR-RHR

-* VO2 and metabolic equivalent (METs): minimal improvement in VO2 max threshold - 40/50% of VO2 max and VO2R.
+* VO2 and metabolic equivalent (METs - oxygen consumption at rest): minimal improvement in VO2 max threshold - 40/50% of VO2 max and VO2R.
 Requires measured VO2 for the most accurate programming; limited in programming by knowledge of METs for given activities; relative MET ranges for programming are population-based nut individual specific.

 * Caloric expenditure